Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Modified Bloch-Floquet solutions

 \begin{remark} Using the asymptotics in~\eqref{asymY} and the corresponding expressions for the entries of $\~Y(x,z)$ (cf.\ Appendix~\ref{a:Ytildeasymp}), one can prove that $\Delta(z)$, and $\~y_{12}(L,z)$ are entire functions with order~1 (cf.\ Appendix~\ref{ordereigenf}).
 Thus, Hadamard's factorization theorem (e.g., see \cite{Ahlfors,Krantz}), allows us to write $\Delta(z)\pm1$ and $\~y_{12}(L,z)$ as the following infinite products: if $\mu_0\ne0$ and $\z_{0}\ne0$, \bse \ese If $\mu_0=0$, \eqref{y12} is replaced by \bse \be \~y_{12}(L,z)=z\e^{A_1z+B_1}\prod_{j\neq 0}\bigg(1-\frac{z}{\mu_j}\bigg)\,\e^{\frac{z}{\mu_j}}. \ee Similarly, if $\zeta_{0}=0$, \eqref{e:d-1} is replaced respectively by

 \ese while the factorization of $\Delta(z)+1$ remains unchanged.
-The presence of the exponential terms in~\eqref{e:Hadamardproducts} is a significant difference between the spectral theory for the ZS operator compared to that for Hill's equation, whose eigenfunctions have order of growth~1/2.
-A corresponding difference will appear in the definition of the jump matrix for the RHP in section~\ref{s:inverse}. \end{remark}
+The presence of the exponential terms in~\eqref{e:Hadamardproducts} is a significant difference between the spectral theory for the ZS operator compared to that for Hill's equation, and it is a consequence of the fact that the solutions of the ZS problem~\eqref{e:zs} have order of growth 1 as $z\to\infty$, as opposed to those of Hill's equation, whose order of growth is~1/2.
+A corresponding difference will appear in the definition of the jump matrix for the RHP in section~\ref{s:inverse}. \bm Note also that, by virtue of \cite{kappeler2} (see Lemma~5.4 and Appendix~C), we can also express $\Delta^2(z)-1$ and $\~y_{12}(L,z)$ via the following infinite products: \bse \ese where $\pi_j$ is defined as \be \pi_j= \ee \em \end{remark}

+While the fundamental matrices $Y(x,z)$ and $\~Y(x,z)$ are entire, the Bloch-Floquet eigenfunctions $\psi^\pm$ are singular at $z=\mu_j$, as is easily seen from~\eqref{BF}.
+For completeness, we next characterize this singular behavior.